lucaducca/Get-Going-Template/README.md

 Welcome to Get Going, the free website template and guide!

-I built this template to help non-technical pre-product startup founders and hobbyists, like you, create a website quickly, easily and importantly, for free!
+I built this template to help non-technical, pre-product startup founders and hobbyists, like you, create a website quickly, easily and importantly, for free!

 (I got the idea after spending a whole day setting up a landing page of my own using a no code website builder.)